danielomesi/Coding-Adventures/Readme.md

 # Hello!

-In this repository I will be posting some of my code work, mostly small programs and stuff I do on my free time, such as LeetCode.
+In this repository I will be posting some of my code work, mostly small programs and stuff I do in my free time, such as LeetCode.
 Enjoy :)